 In 1946, a colleague at Cornell asked Loveless if she knew of any treatment to prevent systemic allergic responses to insect stings.
 The colleague's mother had twice suffered near-fatal anaphylactic reactions to bee stings, and he thought Loveless's success in treating hay fever patients might enable her to help his mother.17

-U.S. Department of Agriculture; Photo by Scott Bauer
+Stinger being extracted from hand U.S. Department of Agriculture; Photo by Scott Bauer

-Honey bee

-Wikimedia Commons; Photo by Daniel Schwen
+Honey bee Wikimedia Commons; Photo by Daniel Schwen